 |Quick Facts: Fundraisers|

 Fundraisers work primarily for nonprofit organizations, including educational institutions, religious organizations, health research foundations, social services organizations, and political campaigns.
-Although most work full time during regular business hours, some may work additional hours to meet deadlines.
+Most worked full time in 2016.

 Fundraisers typically need a bachelor’s degree and strong communication and organizational skills.
 Employers generally prefer candidates who have studied public relations, journalism, communications, English, or business.

-Employment of fundraisers is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
-Strong employment growth driven by the continued need to raise money should result in good job opportunities.
+Employment of fundraisers is projected to grow 15 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment growth is expected to be driven by the continued need of various types of organizations to raise money.

 Explore resources for employment and wages by state and area for fundraisers.